-Temporary crowns are utilized for about 2-3 weeks while the more definitive crown, bridge and veneer is being customized for your tooth.
-The temporary protects the tooth and holds it position during the interim while the definitive crown, bridge or veneer is being hand crafted in the lab.
+Temporary crowns are utilized for about 2-3 weeks while the more definitive crown, bridge, and veneer are being customized for your tooth.
+The temporary protects the tooth and holds it position during the interim while the definitive crown, bridge or veneer is being handcrafted in the lab.

 The cement will be its strongest within 24 hours so be careful not to chew on anything really tough or sticky on the newly cemented restorations.